 AR requests have generally declined over the years since the inception of the review.
-The improvement of the Personal Insight Questions as well as the UC website and webinars with directions and guidance, campus workshops, advising, and outreach have contributed to better assist the applicants in this portion of the application, therefore, reducing the number of AR requests for the UC Davis campus.
+Refinements to the Personal Insight Questions as well as improvements to communication about how to respond to the questions via the UC admissions website, instructive webinars, campus workshops, student advising, and admissions outreach have yielded better applicant responses and reduced the number of UC Davis AR requests.
 However, requests for AR doubled for the fall 2022 term (1.1% and 2.2% of applications for fall 2021 and fall 2022, respectively), indicating the need for additional information from applicants.
+The number and percentage of AR requests for the fall 2023 term held fairly steady when compared to fall 2022.
 Though there is no clear reason for the change, we suspect the increased focus on the experiences of first-generation, low-income students in our review process, combined with the effects of the pandemic and decreased access to college advising, led to this outcome.

-UC Davis continues to advocate for the AR review process as it is an important component in our comprehensive review process.
-As the campus increases in selectivity, the AR review process allows UA to gain more in-depth information from the applicant, often clarifying applicants' achievements in the context based on one of three faculty-approved areas (Compound
+UC Davis continues to advocate for the AR process as it is an important component in our comprehensive review.
+As the campus increases in selectivity, the AR review process allows UA to gain more in-depth information from the applicant, often clarifying applicants' achievements in the context based on one of three faculty-approved areas (Compound Disadvantage/Academic

-Disadvantage/Academic Enrichment, Personal Challenge, and Extraordinary Achievement) which may improve their HR Score.
+Enrichment, Personal Challenge, and Extraordinary Achievement) which may improve their HR Score.